 - Make sure that the libtcl.cfg file on the machine where Historical Server is installed points to the appropriate directory service.
 Use ocscfg to check and update libtcl.cfg files. - Add Historical Server to the appropriate directory service, using dsedit.
-You need to know the Historical Server name to complete this step.
-The default name created by the installation process is in the format machineName_hs.
-For example, smith_hs. - 2 Configure Historical Server client machines.
+You must know the Historical Server name to complete this step.
+The default name created by the installation process is in the format machineName\hs.
+For example, smith\hs. - 2 Configure Historical Server client machines.